Updated Jan. 8, 2021

 Are Pregnant Women at Risk for COVID-19?

-There are no studies currently that indicate pregnant women are at greater risk for worse outcomes should they get infected, according to the CDC.
+There are no studies currently that indicate pregnant women are at greater risk for getting infected.

-Like many respiratory infections, some pregnant women have an increased risk of preterm birth should they develop a severe respiratory infection.
+Like many respiratory infections, some pregnant women have an increased risk of preterm birth from COVID-19.

 You might also like…